What is Seeker (SKR)?

 1. Purpose & Value Proposition

-Seeker is building a decentralized mobile ecosystem to challenge centralized incumbents like Google and Apple.
-Its primary value proposition is eliminating app store gatekeeping, high fees (often 30%), and restrictions for crypto applications (Solana Mobile).
-The vision is a community-owned platform where the people who use the network also govern and benefit from its growth.
+Seeker exists to build a decentralized mobile ecosystem that challenges the dominance of Apple and Google.
+Its primary value proposition is eliminating the "pain points of centralized app store gatekeeping, lack of developer freedom, and restricted user access to crypto applications" (Solana Mobile).
+The vision is a community-owned platform where the people who use the network also own and govern it, facilitated by the SKR token.

 SKR has a fixed total supply of 10 billion tokens.
-At its launch on January 21, 2026, 30% was allocated for community airdrops to Seeker users and developers, with a 90-day claim window (Millionero).
-The token uses an inflationary model to bootstrap participation, starting at 10% annual inflation and decreasing over time.
-Holders can stake SKR to "Guardians" to earn rewards and participate in governing the ecosystem's treasury and dApp store curation.
+At launch, a significant portion was allocated to community airdrops for Seeker phone users and developers, with other allocations for ecosystem growth, the team, and liquidity.
+The token uses an inflationary model designed to bootstrap participation, starting at 10% annual inflation in year one and decreasing over time to stabilize at 2%.
+Holders use SKR for on-chain governance, deciding on treasury use and platform direction, and can stake tokens to earn rewards and delegate voting power to "Guardians."

 Conclusion